Crosstons/doptions/cypher/README.md

 1. Fetch Data from API
    - Real-time collection of market data.
-2. Feature Engineering
-   - Calculate moving averages, price trends, and volatility measures.
-3. Model Prediction
+2. Model Prediction
    - Predict market movements using XGBoost.
-4. Threshold Check
+3. Threshold Check
    - Evaluate prediction probabilities and determine action.
-5. Volatility Check
+4. Volatility Check
    - Compare current volatility with 30-day average.
-6. Option Selection
+5. Option Selection
    - Fetch and filter options based on premium and expiration.
-7. Execution
+6. Execution
    - Execute the trade with the highest profit potential.

 ## Future Improvements